 You know that scene from Black Sheep where David Spade and Chris Farley don't realize they're very high?
 And they start saying the word "roads" over and over until it sounds like garbled nonsense and loses all meaning?

 That's kind of what happened, to some degree, with the term "cult film."

-A clarifying example: while I was having conversations for this very article about what a cult film is, someone told me there was a site (not ours, thankfully) who offered them a job that considered The Breakfast Club and Ghostbusters to be "cult classics."
+A clarifying example: While I was having conversations for this very article about what a cult film is, someone told me there was a site (not ours, thankfully) that offered them a job that considered The Breakfast Club and Ghostbusters to be "cult classics."

 That's what this article is about -- it's about what cult films actually are, what they've been, how the term has transformed over the years, how it's stayed the same, and how cult films might find purchase within the cultural lexicon in the years to come.